woocommerce/woocommerce/readme.txt

 * Fix - Payment method animation on the checkout.
 * Fix - Updated chosen library.
 * Fix - Saving of attributes/variations with custom product-level attributes.
+* Fix - Include once to prevent class exist errors with widgets.

 = 2.0.1 - 04/03/2013 =
 * Fix - Added an extra permalink flush after upgrade to save needing to do it manually.